baradi09/eazyctrl/README.rst

 Python module and command line tool to monitor and control the air exchangers of Helios (KWL EasyControls) via their Modbus/TCP interface.
-It allows for an easy command line handling of the devices without the need of their web interface as well as their integration into smart home systems (e.g. Home Assistant).
+It allows for an easy command line handling of the devices and for a smooth integration of those into smart home systems (e.g. Home Assistant).

-**Important note**: The module and the command line tool were created based on the publicly available documents about the EasyControls Modbus/TCP interface and about the Modbus/TCP protocol.
+**Important note**: The module and the command line tool were created based on the publicly accessible documentation for the EasyControls Modbus/TCP interface and for the Modbus/TCP protocol.
 They were only tested with a Helios KWL EC 300 W air exchanger. **Use them on your own risk**.

 The tools are distributed under the terms of the *2-clause BSD License*.